 Dyno (Dynamometer) System Features

 Suitable for chassis and engine dyno designs, either direct or indirect drive to the inertia flywheel.
 Power measurement can also be taken from a ‘load cell’ for use on brake style dynos (e.g. water, eddy current, hydraulic, friction).
-As standard DYNertia3 does not control the actual load on a brake dyno, the load must be controlled manually (i.e. it’s not closed loop).
-Please see the product page for details of optional upgrades to automatically control throttle and load devices.
+DYNertia3 does not control the actual load on a brake style dyno, the load must be controlled manually (i.e. it’s not closed loop).

-Comprehensive Manual provided, also design & construction information is available for the mechanical dyno system, including an Excel spread sheet (and imbedded tools) to assist with choosing and calculating the moment of inertia for your requirements.
+Comprehensive Manual provided, also design & construction information is available for the mechanical dyno system, including an Excel spread sheet to assist with choosing and calculating the moment of inertia for your requirements.

 Included magnetic sensor (hall effect) has an indicator for diagnostics.
 Integrated ‘optical isolation’ circuitry in the data acquisition systems helps limit ignition interference and provides PC protection.

-Accuracy only limited by mechanical system variation, internally each rotation is timed to 1μs (1 millionth of a second).
-Dual microprocessors share the data acquisition and precision timing tasks.
+As an inertia dyno, accuracy is only limited by mechanical system variation, internally each rotation is timed to a millionth of a second.

-Compact, approximately 110L x 83W x 45H (mm) with a small remote sensor for easy adaptation to your design.
+Compact, approximately 110L x 60W x 30H (mm) with a small remote sensor for easy adaptation to your design.

-No ignition system adapters needed for RPM reading.
-Can determine engine RPM from flywheel RPM by ‘learning’ their relationship (ratio).
+No ignition system adapters are needed for RPM sensing.
+It can determine engine RPM from shaft RPM by ‘learning’ their relationship (ratio).
 Up to 8 gears can be learnt and later selected for quick testing in any gear; the ratio can also be manually entered if no tachometer, simply based on number of sprocket teeth (e.g. for chain drive kart engine dynos).

-Inertia value for up to 3 flywheels can be stored and easily selected for designs with adjustable Inertia mass to tailor to engine characteristics.
+Inertia value for up to 3 Inertia mass flywheels can be stored and easily selected for designs with adjustable Inertia mass to tailor to engine characteristics.

 Analysing Test Results

-Supports multiple monitors, if a second monitor is available then key screens can be viewed separately to allow clear analysis, even if viewing and comparing many test results.
+Supports multiple monitors, if a second monitor is available then key Windows can be viewed separately to allow clear analysis, even if viewing and comparing many test results.

-Overlay up to 10 power and torque graphs simultaneously, including the ‘last run’ which automatically appears after your run is completed.
-Trace color sets are user selectable, however ‘last run’ always graphed in red for quick identification.
+Overlay up to 10 Power and Torque graphs simultaneously, including the ‘Last Run’ which automatically appears after your Run is completed.
+Run trace color sets are user selectable, however ‘Last Run’ always graphed in red for quick identification.

-Analyse and compare test results by easily ‘hiding’ any particular trace or quickly replacing with other saved runs for comparison.
+Analyse and compare test results by easily ‘hiding’ any particular Run trace or quickly replacing with other saved Runs for comparison.

-All 5 analogue channels are recorded with each run for analysis and their value at the cursor are shown in a floating 'data box' (which can also be saved to ‘clipboard’).
-DYNertia3 can overlay 2 chosen data channels with the existing power and torque traces for display or all of the data for any trace can be shown in a separate single screen for detailed analysis.
+All 5 analogue channels are recorded with each Run for analysis and their value at the cursor are shown in a floating 'data box' (which can also be saved to ‘clipboard’).
+DYNertia3 can overlay 2 chosen data channels with the existing Power and Torque traces for display or all of the data for any trace can be shown in a separate single Window for detailed analysis.

-Select a graph trace; an onscreen cursor makes the dials (power, torque and RPM/speed) display exactly what was happening at that point in the run.
+Select a graph trace; an onscreen cursor makes the dials (power, torque and RPM/speed) display exactly what was happening at that point in the test Run.